joeblankenship1/qode/README.md

 cd
 git clone https://github.com/nurruty/qode.git
 ```
-Then install al the dependecies needed
+Then install al the dependecies needed.
+Open a new terminal and init the **virtualenv** as explained before.
+Then run:

 First all Python requirements
 ```
 cd qode
-pip install requirements.txt
+pip install -r requirements.txt
 ```

 Then all Anglar packages